 Greece Industry Coverage (16)

-Passenger car sales in Greece increased 22.5% year-on-year in the first seven months of 2014, to 45.101 units.
+Passenger car sales in Greece increased 22.2% year-on-year in the first ten months of 2014, to 59,847 units.
 BMI attributes this growth over the year-to-date to low base effects and pent-up demand in the market following years of sustained declines.
-We believe that slightly higher base effects in H213 and the persistent weakness in the Greek consumer story will serve to temper the growth rate somewhat over the full year.
-Accordingly, we maintain our existing forecast of 15% growth.

 Defence & Security